Py4Phy/PHY432/_modules/week-99.md

 title: Final Project
 ---

-March 30
+March 28
 : Final Project Overview
   : Introduction to the *Final Project*: time line, proposal, pitches

-April 6
+April 4

 : Project pitches
   : Present your project to the class and gather a team.

-April 28
+April 27

 : abstracts
   : submit your project abstract

-May 1
+April 29

 : presentations
   : submit your project presentation video